 Black seeds 40mg/kg orally once per day for 14 days. $9 gets you a 70 day supply.
 Reduces hospitalization risk by 75%.
 Death by 95% .

-The pro tip is to buy the 10% solution and then dilute it down to 1%.
+The pro tip is to buy the 10% solution and then dilute it down to 1% or even .5%.
 Otherwise you'll be sorry.
 So a bottle of the 10% solution (which will cost you around $15 or less for an 8oz container) is going to last you a LONG LONG time.

 Mouthwash/gargle and nasal drops (or rinse) 3 times a day starting on first symptoms.
 After 7 days you'll see a 99% drop in viral load and you'll lower your risk of death by nearly 90%.
 See Effect of 1% Povidone Iodine Mouthwash/Gargle, Nasal and Eye Drop in COVID-19 patients and Rapid initiation of nasal saline irrigation: hospitalizations in COVID-19 patients randomized to alkalinization or povidone-iodine compared to a national dataset which shows that early treatment can reduce your risk by 95% if you start early for just this one simple, easy, very safe intervention.
 You can get both solutions on Amazon or at www.immunemist.com.
 DO NOT USE THIS EVERYDAY as a prophylaxis.
 Instead, use within 12 hours of higher risk contact, or twice a day for 14 days if you get infected with COVID.
 It's basically a stronger solution than the hypertonic saline solution.